arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 * Scott Wlaschin's [Choosing properties for property-based testing][choosing-properties]
 * John Hughes's [How to Specify it!][how-to-specify-it] for which Johannes Link has written a brilliant version in Java, titled [How to Specify it!
 In Java!][how-to-specify-it-in-java].
-* from Johannes Link's [Patterns to Find Good Properties][https://blog.johanneslink.net/2018/07/16/patterns-to-find-properties/#patterns-to-find-good-properties]
+* from Johannes Link's [Patterns to Find Good Properties][patterns-to-find-good-properties]

 ## Essential is better than Collateral